Skip to main content

 Rate limiter

-Add caching to POST calls
+Add caching to calls

-Connected Content calls made via HTTP POST don’t cache by default and will make two API requests per each published code.
-This behavior can drain your hourly and monthly limits.
-The caching mechanism will allow you to limit that to one API call per voucher publication.
-To add caching to POST calls, you must perform two steps:
+Caching reduces the number of API calls triggered by Braze.
+Connected Content calls don’t cache by default and make two API requests per call.
+This can quickly drain your hourly and monthly limits.
+Caching reduces this to one API call per request.
+Add caching to calls as follows:

 • Add a :cache_max_age attribute.
-By default, the caching duration is 5 minutes.
 You can customize the duration using seconds.
 It can be set between 5 minutes to 4 hours.
 Example: :cache_max_age 3600 will cache for 1 hour.

 {% assign braze_campaign_id = {{campaign.${api_id}}} %}